gojimmypi/osp/realm/README.md

 Consider performing a full, brute-force clean with `clean_realm.bat`.

 For more information see [dotnet/msbuild #5486](https://github.com/dotnet/msbuild/issues/5486) and [Visual Studio Developer Community](https://developercommunity.visualstudio.com/t/NETSdk-build-runs-unexpectedly-undesir/10816622?).

+### Maximum Path Length

+The default Windows configuration has a maximum 256 character path limitation.
+See [Microsoft Learn](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry) for more details.

 ## Generating a new Realm-core patch file: